Can SAEs reveal and mitigate racial biases of LLMs in healthcare?: Locating race predictive latents

 To train a race probe, we use discharge summaries from the MIMIC-III database.
 We select patients over the age of $18$ who report their race to be ``White'' or ``Black/African-American''.
 We limit our analysis to these two subgroups due to small sample size of other races \citep{amir-etal-2021-impact}.
 We randomly assign patients to train and test splits and sample one discharge summary per patient.

 Appendix Table \ref{tab:gemma-race-prediction} provides descriptions of the top-$5$ latents most predictive of race.
 The top latent in both models is about references to African-American ethnicity; we take these as the ``Black latent'' for the respective models.
-The AUROCs computed using the Black latent's max-aggregated activations are $0.63$ and $0.72$ for \texttt{gemma-2-2B} and \texttt{gemma-2-9B}, suggesting that this single latent strongly correlates with patient race.
+The AUROCs computed using the Black latent's max-aggregated activations are $0.63$ and $0.72$ for \texttt{gemma-2-2B} and \texttt{gemma-2-9B}, suggesting that this single latent strongly correlates with Black identity (see Figures \ref{fig:neuronpedia-2B} and \ref{fig:neuronpedia-9B} for activation pattern on the general-domain corpus).

 What tokens do these Black latents activate on?
 Is it simply literal occurrences of ``Black'' and ``African-American''?
 If so, it would not be of much use from an interpretability perspective.
 To contextualize this in the clinical domain, we interpret the latents on discharge summaries and inspect the top-activating examples.
-Figures \ref{fig:max_examples_2B} shows these for \texttt{gemma-2-2B}.
-The latent indeed strongly activates on occurrences of ``Black'' and ``African-American''.
-Further, it activates on conditions that are comparatively prevalent in the Black population, such as preterm labor \citep{manuck2017racial} and gestational hypertension \citep{ford2022hypertensive}.
-However, it also activates on tokens suggesting problematic implicit associations: incarceration, gunshot wounds, altercation with the police, and cocaine use (examples in red boxes).
+Figure \ref{fig:max_examples_2B} shows these for \texttt{gemma-2-2B}.
+The latent indeed strongly activates on occurrences of ``Black'' and ``African-American''.\footnote{The stronger activation on the token ``American'' is because knowledge about a multi-token entity is often stored in its last token \citep{meng2022locating}.} Further, it activates on conditions that are comparatively prevalent in the Black population, such as preterm labor \citep{manuck2017racial} and gestational hypertension \citep{ford2022hypertensive}.
+However, it also activates on tokens that suggest problematic implicit associations: Incarceration, gunshot wounds, altercation with the police, and cocaine use (examples in red boxes).
 We see similar associations in \texttt{gemma-2-9B} (Figure \ref{fig:max_examples_9B}).
+This finding that such latents that can reveal problematic associations generalizes to other model families and bigger models---see Appendix \ref{app:gpt} for examples for \texttt{gpt-oss-20b} \citep{openai2025gptoss120bgptoss20bmodel}.